A Viable Dark Fluid Model: Case I: is positive

 the luminosity distance $D_L$ is then given by

 where $D_p(z)$ is the proper distance given by

 Accordingly

 The integration of the above equation can not be solved analytically.
-Accordingly, we will use numerical methods for solving the integral.
-This enables us to get an exact solution for the relation controlling the dependence of the luminosity distance on the red shift.
-In Fig.\ref{fig:lmnstyp} we plot the apparent magnitude, $m=M+5 log_{10}\left(\frac{D_L}{MPc}\right)+25$, of the data set from Conley et al. (2011)\cite{con} versus their red shifts $z$ together with the fitted results of our model.
-Data set are available at Supernova Cosmology Project\cite{scp}.
-Using $H_0=67.8 Km/s/MPc$ due to Plank$+$ WMAP$+$ BAO measurements\cite{plk}, our ${\chi^2}$ minimization fit results in the parameters $s=1.435$, and $\alpha=0.003$.
-These parameters are due a reduced ${\chi^2}$ value of ${\chi^2}_{red}= 1.02$.
+Accordingly, we used numerical methods to solve the integral.
+This enabled exact solution for the relation controlling the dependence of the luminosity distance on the redshift.
+The comparison of our model against supernovae data relies on the $\chi^2-$statistics where

+where $\mu$ is the distance modulus.
+In Fig.\ref{fig:lmnstyp} we plot our model against data set from Conley et al. \cite{con}.
+Data set are available at Supernova Cosmology Project.
+Results from $\Lambda CDM$ model \cite{eaa} are also shown in the Fig. for comparison.